nmolica/cnn-artist-classifier/README.md

 ## Important Notes

 You shouldn't need to run any of the data processing scripts, as we've already run them and uploaded the processed data to this repo.
 Note that this data is ~300Mb, so it will take a little while to download when you clone the repo.
-You also shouldn't need to run the training script `model.py`, as we already did the training and saved a pretrained version in the trained_model directory.
-Use the `demo.py` script to test out the model.
+The training data can be found in `bw_train` and the test data is in `bw_test`.

+## Training the model
+To train the model, it will take approximately 30 minutes for the 25 epochs.
+In your shell, run `python3 model.py`.
+When prompted, input `bw_train` for the directory with training data and `bw_test` for the testing data directory.
+The terminal will show the progress of the trainings and output the accuracy of the test data at the end.